 V2.4.1 released on February 28, 2019

-The following issue is fixed: The integrity of retrieved data is compromised due to index updates.
+The following issue is fixed: The integrity of retrieved data is negatively affected due to index updates.

 V2.4.0 released on February 14, 2019

 The multi-value data model for time series data is released.
-Downsampling and aggregation of data for multiple metrics is supported.
+Downsampling and aggregation for multiple metrics is supported.
 For more information, see Developer guide.

 V2.3.8 released on January 24, 2019